Indiana Hoosiers football statistical leaders

-The Indiana Hoosiers football statistical leaders are individual statistical leaders of the Indiana Hoosiers football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
+The Indiana Hoosiers football statistical leaders are individual statistical leaders of the Indiana Hoosiers football program in various categories, including passing, rushing, receiving, total offense, defensive stats, kicking, and scoring.
 Within those areas, the lists identify single-game, single-season, and career leaders.
 The Hoosiers represent Indiana University Bloomington (IU) in the NCAA Division I FBS Big Ten Conference.

 Although Indiana began competing in intercollegiate football in 1892, the school's official record book considers the "modern era" to have begun in 1948.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: